Reviewing Lendingtree (TREE) and PPDAI Group (PPDF)

 Analyst Recommendations

-This is a summary of current ratings for Lendingtree and PPDAI Group, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Lendingtree and PPDAI Group, as reported by MarketBeat.

 |Sell Ratings